MediaMath/lambda-cron/README.md

 ####  Higher frequency for a task is LambdaCron frequency.

 It means that if LambdaCron run every hour and the task expression is set for every 15 min. the task will run once an hour.
 When LambdaCron runs it will executed all tasks scheduled for the period of time until next execution.

-For example, if LambdaCron runs every hour (at min.
-0) and the is a task scheduled for minute 30 it will run at minute 0, LambdaCron will run again next hour.
+For example, if LambdaCron runs every hour (at mininute 00) and there is a task scheduled for minute 30, it will run at minute 00.
+LambdaCron will run again next hour.

 ## Getting Started